tigera-solutions/fortinet-enablement/modules/deploy-app-1.md

 app-2-755b9959bf-gzj28   1/1     Running   1          21h
 ```

 3. In the FortiManager portal, navigate to **Policy & Objects > Object Configurations > Create New > Address Group**.
 We need to create two empty Address Groups: `app-1-address-group` and `app-2-address-group`.
-When you select Members, ensure you search for "None" and select that option.
+When you select Members, ensure you search for `none` and select that option.

 ![app-1-address-group.png](../img/app-1-address-group.png)